-In addition, based on an assumed initial public offering price of \$25.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), upon completion of the offering, (i) the Other LLC Owners will own an aggregate of 66,050,700 LLC Interests and an aggregate of 66,050,700 shares of Class C common stock and Class D common stock (or 60,616,486 LLC Interests and an aggregate of 60,616,486 shares of Class C common stock and Class D common stock, if the underwriters exercise in full their option to purchase additional shares of Class A common stock), (ii) the Refinitiv LLC Owner will own an aggregate of 23,806,636 LLC Interests and 23,806,636 shares of Class D common stock and (iii) the Refinitiv Direct Owner will own an aggregate of 96,114,887 shares of Class B common stock.
+In addition, based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), upon completion of the offering, (i) the Other LLC Owners LLC Interests and shares of our Class D common stock (or will own an aggregate of LLC Interests and shares of our Class D common stock, if the underwriters exercise in full their option to purchase additional shares of Class A common stock), (ii) the Refinitiv LLC Owner will own an aggregate of LLC Interests and shares of our Class D common stock and (iii) the Refinitiv Direct Owner will own an aggregate of shares of our Class B common stock.
 Pursuant to the TWM LLC Agreement and, subject to certain restrictions set forth therein and as described elsewhere in this prospectus, the Continuing LLC Owners will be granted the right to have their LLC Interests redeemed, at their election, for shares of our Class A common stock or Class B common stock, in each case, on a one-for-one basis (and such holders' shares of Class C common stock or Class D common stock, as the case may be, will be cancelled on a one-for-one basis upon such issuance).
-Shares of Class B common stock may be exchanged at any time, at the option of the Refinitiv Direct Owner or any other future holder of Class B common stock, for shares of our Class A common stock on a one-for-one basis (and such holders' shares of Class B common stock will be cancelled on a one-for-one basis upon any such issuance).
-The Continuing LLC Owners that hold shares of Class D common stock may from time to time exchange all or a portion of their shares of our Class D common stock for newly issued shares of Class C common stock on a one-for-one basis (in which case their shares of Class D common stock will be cancelled on a one-for-one basis upon such issuance).
+Shares of our Class B common stock may be exchanged at any time, at the option of the Refinitiv Direct Owner or any other future holder of Class B common stock, for shares of our Class A common stock on a one-for-one basis (and such holders' shares of Class B common stock will be cancelled on a one-forone basis upon any such issuance).
+The Continuing LLC Owners may from time to time exchange all or a portion of their shares of our Class D common stock for newly issued shares of Class C common stock on a one-for-one basis (in which case their shares of Class D common stock will be cancelled on a one-for-one basis upon such issuance).
 Shares of our Class B common stock and Class D common stock will automatically convert into shares of Class A common stock and Class C common stock, respectively, under certain circumstances.
 See "Description of Our Capital Stock."
 Shares of our Class A common stock issuable upon redemption, exchange or conversion, would be considered "restricted securities" under Rule 144, although it is anticipated that the holders will be able to "tack" the holding period of their Class A common stock to the ownership of the redeemed, exchanged or converted security.

-Upon the expiration of the lock-up arrangements described below, (i) 180 days after the date of this prospectus, and subject to the provisions of Rule 144, an additional 93,459,406 shares of Class A common stock (including securities convertible into or redeemable, exchangeable or exercisable for shares of Class A common stock) and (ii) 365 days after the date of this prospectus, and subject to the provisions of Rule 144, an additional 92,512,818 shares of Class A common stock (including securities convertible into or redeemable, exchangeable or exercisable for shares of Class A common stock) will, in each case, be available for sale in the public market.
+Upon the expiration of the lock-up arrangements described below, (i) 180 days after the date of this prospectus, and subject to the provisions of Rule 144, an additional shares of Class A common stock (including securities convertible into or redeemable, exchangeable or exercisable for shares of Class A common stock) and (ii) 365 days after the date of this prospectus, and subject to the provisions of Rule 144, an additional shares of Class A common stock (including securities convertible into or redeemable, exchangeable or exercisable for shares of Class A common stock) will, in each case, be available for sale in the public market.
 The sale of these restricted securities is subject, in the case of shares held by affiliates, to the volume restrictions contained in those rules.